Low Histamine Diet Plan

 It may take many months to fully reintroduce all the foods you’d like to eat again.

-I see many people get impatient and try to go too fast.
+We see many people get impatient and try to go too fast.
 This will likely backfire.

 If you take your time, you’ll actually get more foods back faster in the long run.